 With the earth in constant flux and consistently changing each day, wildfires have become more and more frequent.
 As of late, they have pretty much become an annual occurrence, so naturally businesses are staying on the lookout to better understand the after effects (and most importantly, what it can cost).
 Not preparing properly can leave your business and workforce vulnerable to damages or worse.

-In this blog, we’re looking at the effects of wildfires and how businesses and agencies like yours can truly thrive in spite of them.
+In this blog, we’re looking at the effects of wildfire and how businesses and agencies like yours can truly withstand the season.

 Did you know that fire smoke can be bad for your employees’ health?
 The Environmental Protection Agency (EPA) credits toxic smoke to eye and respiratory irritations — others can suffer from more severe health problems, such as reduced lung function and even heart failure.